What to Know About Your Loved One’s Treatment

 Desert Hope offers Spanish translation for Spanish-speaking family members to ensure that you get the information you need before and during treatment.

-Can I Talk to Him or Her?
+Can I Talk to My Loved One?

 If you do not hear from your loved one, it’s possible they may be taking time to focus on their recovery.
-You may contact us, however, be advised that we may only release information to you if your loved one has given us express permission to do so.
+You may contact us; however, be advised that we may only release information to you if your loved one has given us express permission to do so.

 In the event of a serious medical emergency, our staff will notify family or other emergency contacts.